cdelaorden/node-ts-service/README.md

 For production running, executes JS-compiled app in `build/index.js` (needs previous `build` step)

 - `docker build .`
 Builds the Docker image.
-Please customize the `Dockerfile` if custom dependencies are needed inside the container for your app.
+Remember to tweak the `Dockerfile` if custom dependencies are needed inside the container for your app.